Suzanna Sheed

 Suzanna Sheed AM (born 14 March 1954) is an Australian politician.
 She was an independent member of the Victorian Legislative Assembly from the 2014 state election until 2022, representing the electorate of Shepparton.

+Sheed was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for her "significant service to the people and Parliament of Victoria, and to the community".

 Personal life

 Sheed has been a Shepparton resident for 35 years, and is a small business owner.